-The Cornell Population Center (CPC) will once again offer travel grants for graduate student affiliates to attend the Population Association of America (PAA) 2017 Annual Meeting at the Hilton Chicago, Chicago, IL, April 27 â€“ 29, 2017.
+The Cornell Population Center (CPC) will once again offer travel grants for graduate student affiliates to attend the Population Association of America (PAA) 2018 Annual Meeting at the Sheraton Denver Downtown, Denver, CO, April 26 â€“ 28, 2018.
 The CPC will reimburse up to $500 for student affiliates, with priority given to students enrolled in the Demography minor and those on the PAA program.

 CPC-CAPS Upstate Population Consortium Seed Grant Program

-The Cornell Population Center (CPC) and the Center for Aging Policy Studies (CAPS) at Syracuse University invite applications to the inaugural 2016-17 CPC-CAPS Upstate Population Consortium Seed Grant Program.
+The Cornell Population Center (CPC) and the Center for Aging Policy Studies (CAPS) at Syracuse University supported three projects through the 2016-17 CPC-CAPS Upstate Population Consortium Seed Grant Program.
 The UPC seed grant program supports the development of collaborative work between CPC and CAPS affiliates, with the broad goal of fostering a community of population scholars in upstate New York.

-Funds of up to $16,000 will be given to project teams comprised of CPC and CAPS affiliates.
+Funds of up to $16,000 were awarded to project teams comprised of CPC and CAPS affiliates.
 Joint work in the following areas is particularly encouraged: aging; families and children; health and health behaviors; immigration and race; psychology and neuroscience; poverty and inequality.
-Priority be given to proposals that 1) draw on core research areas of CPS and CAPS; 2) have high potential for success in external funding, particularly by NIH and NIA; and 3) include early-career scholars.
+Priority is given to proposals that 1) draw on core research areas of CPS and CAPS; 2) have high potential for success in external funding, particularly by NIH and NIA; and 3) include early-career scholars.
 Proposals should include a narrative of maximum 2,500 words (double-spaced) and a CV or biosketch (of no more than 5 pages) for each investigator.

 CPC Grant Development Program

-The CPC invites applications for the inaugural 2016-17 CPC Grant Development Program (GDP).
 The GDP supports the development and submission of grant proposals to the National Institutes of Health (NIH) under the guidance and support of senior CPC affiliates and grant support staff.
-This call is open to all CPC faculty affiliates at the assistant and associate levels who have not yet submitted a successful NIH R03, R21, R01, or K-award proposal.
-Up to three applicants will be selected based on a competitive review.
+This annual program is open to all CPC faculty affiliates at the assistant and associate levels who have not yet submitted a successful NIH R03, R21, R01, or K-award proposal.
+Up to five applicants will be selected based on a competitive review.
 Each successful applicant will receive $15,000 in project-related research support and access to funds for consultative support.

 Grant Preparation Support

 CPC affiliates planning on submitting an external grant can contact the CPC for help finding out about potential funding agencies, developing budgets, and complying with Cornell and granting institution requirements.
 CPC staff are also available to assist with the submission process.
-Please contact Erin Oates for further information.
+Please contact Meg Cole for further information.